powellquiring/custom-metrics/README.md

 Check out the prometheus metrics hosted by the application and scraped by the agent and sent to the monitoring instance.
 - Click on **Explore** on the left
 - Click **PromQL Query** on the top
-- type: rate(custom_histogram_bucket[$__interval])
+- In the **A** query box type: custom_histogram_bucket
 - Click the **5M** interval on the bottom

 You should see a graph of each of the histogram buckets created in the application from le="1.0".."10.0".
+The count being accumulated in each of the buckets is ever increasing.

+Changee the **A** query to: rate(custom_histogram_bucket[$__interval])

-The counts being accumulated in the buckets is ever increasing.
-The rate() function shows the change in the bucket size during the interval so the lines are not rising in general over time.
+The rate() function shows the per second change in the bucket size.
+This during the interval so the lines are not rising in general over time.
 The number of items placed in any bucket is controlled by both the random value generated and how frequently the call is made.
-The frequency is determined by **sleep_time** varable in the example.py:
+The frequency is determined by **simultaneouss** varable in the example.py:

 ```
 sleep_time = 0.10